intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 Instead, an event like a workshop may be more effective if co-located with -- and ideally hosted or co-hosted by -- a forum that's familiar to that stakeholder community.
 We should also take the opportunity to raise the visibility of IETF work (or potential IETF work) in such fora through conference talks, panels, newsletter articles, etc.

 When we engage with the Internet community, we should also clearly identify tailored feedback mechanisms (e.g., subscribing to a mailing list may not be appropriate), and assure that they are well-known in those communities.

+The Internet Society can be an invaluable partner in these efforts; their focus on the Internet community, policy expertise and resources can help to facilitate discussions with the appropriate parties.

 Finally, we should remember that the RFC series are Requests For Comments; if there are serious implications of our work, we should document them and ask for feedback from the Internet Community.